Published on: 15 December 2016 | Last updated: 7 January 2020

 There are a couple of campsites on this stretch of coast.

 On the way to Buggerru I passed the campsite Ortus Di Mari.
-It doesn't have its own website, but there's a page on the tourist information website for the area: sulcisiglesiente.eu: Campeggio Ortus di Mari.
+It doesn’t have a website, but according to Google, its phone number is +39 0781 54964.

 There’s also a campsite at the Masua beach: the Nuova Colonia.
 Its main business is campervans, but it also accepts tents.
 The facilities are basic, but you can eat at the beach bar.
 It’s open from April until October.